Keith Jarrett: Solo piano

 Jarrett recorded a few solo pieces live under the guidance of Miles Davis at the Cellar Door in Washington, D.C., in December 1970.
 These were done on electric pianos (Rhodes and Contempo).
 Most parts of these recorded sets were released in 2007 on The Cellar Door Sessions, featuring four improvisations by Jarrett.

-Jarrett's first album for ECM, Facing You was released in 1971.
-He has continued to record solo studio piano albums intermittently throughout his career, including Staircase (1976), Invocations/The Moth and the Flame (1981), and The Melody at Night, with You (1999).
+Jarrett's first album for ECM, Facing You, was released in 1971.
+He has continued to record solo studio piano albums intermittently throughout his career, including Staircase (1976), Invocations / The Moth and the Flame (1981), and The Melody at Night, with You (1999).
 Book of Ways (1986) is a studio recording of clavichord solos.

 In 1973, Jarrett began playing totally improvised solo concerts, and it is the popularity of these concert recordings that made him one of the best-selling jazz artists in history.
-Albums released from these concerts were Solo Concerts: Bremen/Lausanne (1973), which Time magazine named "Jazz Album of the Year", The Köln Concert (1975), which became the best-selling piano recording in history, All About Jazz, and Sun Bear Concerts (1976), a 10-LP (and later 6-CD) box set.
+Albums released from these concerts were Solo Concerts: Bremen/Lausanne (1973), which Time magazine named "Jazz Album of the Year", The Köln Concert (1975), which became the best-selling piano recording in history, and Sun Bear Concerts (1976), a 10-LP (and later 6-CD) box set.
 Another of Jarrett's solo concerts, Dark Intervals, was released in 1987.

-After a hiatus, Jarrett returned to extended solo improvised concert format with Paris Concert (1990), Vienna Concert (1991), Live at the Royal Festival Hall (1991) and La Scala (1995).
-These later concerts tend to be more influenced by classical music than the earlier ones, reflecting his interest in composers such as Bach and Shostakovich.
-In the liner notes to Vienna Concert, Jarrett named the performance his greatest achievement and the fulfillment of everything he was aiming to accomplish.
-"I have courted the fire for a very long time, and many sparks have flown in the past, but the music on this recording speaks, finally, the language of the flame itself", he wrote.
+After a hiatus, Jarrett returned to extended solo improvised concert format with Paris Concert (1990), Vienna Concert (1991), Live at the Royal Festival Hall (1991), and La Scala (1995).
+These later concerts tended to be more influenced by classical music than the earlier ones, reflecting his interest in composers such as Bach and Shostakovich.
+In the liner notes to Vienna Concert, Jarrett named the performance his greatest achievement and the fulfillment of everything he was aiming to accomplish; "I have courted the fire for a very long time, and many sparks have flown in the past, but the music on this recording speaks, finally, the language of the flame itself", he wrote.

 Jarrett has commented that his best performances have been when he has had only the slightest notion of what he was going to play at the next moment.
 He also said that most people don't know "what he does" which relates to what Miles Davis said to him expressing bewilderment as to how Jarrett could "play from nothing".